meilinli123/eco395m-FinalProject/README.md

 ### Step 1: Data Scraping
 We performed data scraping from cars.com by:
 - Extracting URLs to each listed car.
+Since web scraping is too slow, we randomly selected 50,000 urls out of 250,000 to proceed with scraping by pages.
 - Scraping information page by page.
 - Organizing the data into three tables: `car_basic`, `car_more_info`, and `seller`, which include details such as makes, models, prices, mileage, and seller's information.
 - Including the VIN (Vehicle Identification Number) for each car, ensuring a unique identifier for each entry.